soaand01/routeValidator/README.md

 - **azure-mgmt-network** – Azure SDK for Python to manage network resources.
 - **azure-mgmt-resource** – Azure SDK for Python to manage resource groups and resources.
 - **tabulate** – A library to format tabular data.
+ - **weasyprint** – Convert rendered HTML to PDF (used for the download report).
+ - **markdown** – Server-side markdown renderer used to convert LLM output to HTML.
+ - **openai** (optional) – If you want the app to call the OpenAI API to generate narrative explanations.

 ---